-A soft floral pin in piece with dusty pink/blush pink flowers with Swarovski pearl and crystal centres.
+A soft floral piece, easy to pin in place, with dusty pink/blush pink flowers with Swarovski pearl and crystal centres.
 It has some dainty leaves in soft pastel tones and a little scattering of paler pink/mauve flowers.
 This piece measure 18 x 7cm and pins easily into place.

 It is very light so works well at the front, side or back of the head and is beautiful with a veil too.

 These wedding hair pins combine soft and feminine flowers with Swarovski crystals and pearls.
 Lovely their own or grouped together in an up do hairstyle.
 These flower pin designs measure 6cm x 6cm.

 A set of petal wedding hairpins in a soft shimmering metallic pinky mauve, with Swarovski crystals.
 Pretty petal pins that can be placed anywhere in any combination, scattered or clustered together you and your stylist can be as creative as you wish.
 Soft fabric with a beautiful metallic sheen and a central spray of silver and blush pink crystals.